-Our IoT Solutions segment is focused on integrated end-to-end IoT solutions that include connectivity services, cloud platform, software and devices (cellular modules or cellular gateways) targeted primarily at enterprises and OEMs in the IoT space.
-These include IoT opportunities with a high potential for recurring connectivity services and solutions to be provided to the customer along with our cloud platform, devices and management tools.
+Our IoT Solutions segment is focused on integrated end-to-end IoT solutions that include recurring connectivity services, our IoT cloud platform, software and devices (cellular modules and gateways) targeted primarily at enterprises and OEMs in the IoT space.
+Our primary focus is on three key markets: (i) Industrial Edge for manufacturing asset monitoring; (ii) Mobile Edge for mobile manufacturing asset tracking; and (iii) Infrastructure Edge for commercial infrastructure and building monitoring.
+The IoT opportunities we are focusing on have a high potential for recurring connectivity services to be provided to the customer along with our cloud platform, devices and management tools.
 Our new IoT Solutions segment is comprised of our former IoT Services and Enterprise Solutions segments, as well as a portion of our former OEM Solutions segment.

-In this segment, we provide Device-to-Cloud IoT solutions that include: (i) our cloud platform services, which provide a secure and scalable cloud platform for deploying and managing IoT subscriptions, over-the-air updates, devices and applications; (ii) our global cellular connectivity services, which are subscription-based and include our flexible Smart SIM and core network platforms; and (iii) our managed broadband cellular services, which include a combination of hardware, managed high speed connectivity and cloud services.
+In this segment, we provide Device-to-Cloud IoT solutions that include: (i) our global cellular connectivity services, which are subscription-based and include our flexible Smart SIM and core network platforms; (ii) our cloud platform services, which provide a secure and scalable cloud platform for deploying and managing IoT subscriptions, over-the-air updates, devices and applications; and (iii) our managed broadband cellular services, which include a combination of hardware, managed high speed connectivity and cloud services.
 We also provide unified data orchestration to provide enhanced data management from the edge of the network to the cloud.
 This service, called Octave, securely integrates edge device, network and cloud application programming interfaces into a single platform.

-Our devices in this segment are comprised of IoT embedded cellular wireless modules which include Low Power Wide Area technologies ("LPWA"), second generation ("2G"), third generation ("3G"), and some fourth generation ("4G") Long-Term Evolution ("LTE") products.
-We also provide cellular gateways and routers that are complemented by cloud-based services and on-premise software for secure device and network management.
+Our devices in this reporting segment are comprised of IoT embedded cellular wireless modules which include Low Power Wide Area technologies ("LPWA"), second generation ("2G"), third generation ("3G"), and fourth generation ("4G") Long-Term Evolution ("LTE") products.
+We are currently working on the development of fifth generation ("5G") cellular embedded modules for anticipated launch in 2020.
+We also provide 3G and 4G cellular gateways and routers that are complemented by cloud-based services and on-premise software for secure device and network management.

 Our gateway solutions address a broad range of vertical market applications within the mobility, industrial and enterprise market segments.
 Our AirLink gateways and routers have strong brand recognition with network operators, distributors, value added resellers and end customers.
 Our products are known for their high reliability and technical capability in mission-critical applications.
-These gateways and routers leverage our expertise in wireless technologies and offer the latest capabilities in LTE networking, including FirstNet solutions as well as

-Wi-Fi, Bluetooth and Global Navigation Satellite System ("GNSS") technologies.
+These gateways and routers leverage our expertise in wireless technologies and offer the latest capabilities in LTE networking, including FirstNet solutions as well as Wi-Fi, Bluetooth and Global Navigation Satellite System ("GNSS") technologies.
 We also provide our customers with AirLink Management Services through our IoT platform and have introduced new advanced reporting and analytics to our portfolio.